 2. Buying Rare Earth Elements

-That’s probably because it’s a lot harder to find any for sale.
-“One stop shops” where you can easily buy, store, and sell through one company don’t exist for rare earth elements.
+That’s probably because it’s a lot harder to find rare earth elements for sale.
+“One stop shops” where you can easily purchase, store, and sell through one company don’t exist for rare earth elements.

 3. Frontier Market Investments

-Because of this, the rest of the world gets sick when the United States, Europe, or China enters recession and these companies can no longer expand abroad.
+Because of this, the rest of the world gets sick when the United States, Europe, or China enters recession and their companies can no longer afford overseas expansion.